Domochip/WirelessPalaControl/BUILD.md

 <img src="img/3boards.png" alt="WirelessPalaControl 3boards"  width="334">

-*We produced a small batch of this adapter for test/debugging and our personal use.*
+*I'm producing small batches of this adapter.*
-*If you are interested, please PM.*
+*If you are interested, you can find it here: [WPalacontrol on tindie](https://www.tindie.com/products/domochip/wirelesspalacontrol-aka-wpalacontrol/)* 🛍️

 ### Box